sonata-project/SonataUserBundle/docs/reference/installation.rst

             # -> end custom configuration

             # default login area for standard users

-            # This firewall is used to handle the public login area
-            # This part is handled by the FOS User Bundle
-            main:
-                pattern:             .*
-                context:             user
-                form_login:
-                    provider:       fos_userbundle
-                    login_path:     /login
-                    use_forward:    false
-                    check_path:     /login_check
-                    failure_path:   null
-                logout:             true
-                anonymous:          true

 Add role hierarchy and provider, if you are not using ACL also add the encoder: